computations/SunStar/doc/writeup.md

 on a set of trees.
 To implement this algorithm, we simply produce different schedules and then run STAR on the tree sets with the different weights.
-There are two strategies by which weight schedules are generated: the default schedule and the randomized.
+There are two strategies by which weight schedules are generated: the default schedule and the randomized schedule.
 These are discussed in the two following sections.

 ###Default Schedule